Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/DevOps - Makefile/Makefile vs npm script and .sh shell scripts.md

 2. **Selective Task Execution**: Make can execute only the necessary tasks based on file changes, avoiding unnecessary re-execution.
 3. **Reusability**: Makefiles can define reusable rules and targets for different parts of the project.
 4. **Parallel Execution**: Make supports parallel execution of tasks using the `-j` option, speeding up build processes.
 5. **Cross-Platform Compatibility**: While shell scripts are specific to certain environments, Makefiles can be more portable across systems.
 Makefile or make  works across Linux, Mac, Windows.
-Please see compatibility exceptions at
+Please see compatibility exceptions at [[Makefile cross-platform compatibility nuances]].
 6. **Modularity**: Makefiles can be split into smaller, maintainable components using includes, improving organization.